ovh/docs/pages/hosted_private_cloud/sap_on_ovhcloud/concept_sap_on_secnumcloud/guide.en-gb.md

 To ensure optimal communication quality between your local site and your SAP infrastructure hosted on OVHcloud, we recommend using OVHcloud Connect.
 This solution offers a secure and high-performance connection between your offices and OVHcloud.
 For more information, please refer to the [OVHcloud Connect product page](https://www.ovhcloud.com/en-gb/network/ovhcloud-connect/).

-In addition, a VPN Secure Private Network (VPN-SPN) is established between your local site and your VMware on OVHcloud SecNumCloud-qualified infrastructure.
-This VPN-SPN ensures secure external communication using the IPsec protocol.
+In addition, a VPN Secure Private Network (VPN-SPN) can be deployed to ensure secure external communication using the IPsec protocol with highest performance between your local site and your VMware on OVHcloud SecNumCloud-qualified infrastructure.
 For more details about this architecture, we recommend reading our [documentation](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/snc-connectivity-concepts-overview) on this topic.

 Under no circumstances should your SAP environment be accessible from the internet without passing through several filtered gateways and a DMZ.
 This DMZ must not be bypassed.